 In the following subsections we describe two scenarios for use of location information.
-The location information may refer to the (visited) network or to the user.
-How the network obtains the user's location information is out of the scope of this document.
-There are two consumers of location information: the AAA server and location-based services.
-The privacy implications of these scenarios are described in Section 14.
+The location information may refer to the (visited) network or to the end host.
+How the network obtains the end hosts location information is out of the scope of this document.
+There are two potential consumers of location information: the AAA server and location-based services.
+The privacy implications of these scenarios are described in Section 9.

-4.1 Scenario 1 - Use of Location Information in AAA
+4.1.
+Scenario 1 - Use of Location Information in AAA